Key takeaways

 Open Source Data Alternatives:

-GeoNames: A comprehensive geographical database containing over 12 million place names and geographic features worldwide.
+GeoNames: A comprehensive geographical database containing over 12 million of place names and geographic features worldwide.
 It provides structured data about countries, cities, postal codes, and administrative divisions, making it particularly valuable for toponyms and basic geographic reference applications.

 Overture Maps: A collaborative initiative backed by major tech companies that provides high-quality, interoperable map data.
 Overture focuses on delivering structured, standardized geospatial datasets including places, buildings, transportation networks, and administrative boundaries.

 Open Addresses: A global initiative that aggregates address data from open government sources and other public datasets.
-It’s useful for address validation, geocoding, and applications requiring comprehensive address coverage in regions where official address data is publicly available.
+It’s useful for address validation, geocoding, and applications requiring address coverage in regions where official address data is publicly available.

 Complementary Tools: